Ultimate Bowling Green Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-Cash-on-cash return is a means to evaluate the value of an investment.
-You can determine the cash-on-cash return by taking your Net Operating Income (NOI) and dividing it by the cash you are putting in.
-The result is shown as a percentage.
-High cash-on-cash return indicates that you will recoup your capital more quickly and the purchase will have a higher return.
-If you get financing for a fraction of the investment budget and put in less of your own funds, you will realize a higher cash-on-cash return.
+A short-term rental's cash-on-cash return can tell you if the property is a logical use of your own funds.
+Divide the Net Operating Income (NOI) by the amount of cash used.
+The result comes as a percentage.
+High cash-on-cash return shows that you will recoup your funds more quickly and the purchase will be more profitable.
+If you get financing for a fraction of the investment amount and spend less of your own funds, you will realize a higher cash-on-cash return.

 Average Short-Term Rental Capitalization (Cap) Rates